tunirbagui/OpenLane-Workshop/README.md

 ## RTL to GDSII Flow

-From conception to product, the ASIC design flow is an iterative process that is not static for every design.
+From specifications to gds, the ASIC design flow is an iterative process that is not static for every design.
 The details of the flow may change depending on ECO’s, IP requirements, DFT insertion, and SDC constraints, however the base concepts still remain same.
 The flow can be broken down into 11 steps:

 <p align="center">